Ten years since the first Report Card, the authors argue that the types and locations of housing we need are changing.

 Barry Bluestone, Chase Billingham, Eleanor White, Marvin Siflinger, Tim Davis, Tim Reardon with assistance from Noah Hodgetts and James Huessy

-The 2012 report marks the 10th anniversary of the annual Greater Boston Housing Report Card.
+The 2012 report marks the 10th anniversary of the first Greater Boston Housing Report Card.
 This 2012 Greater Boston Housing Report Card is dedicated to understanding a new period in the region’s housing market and what it will take to meet the goal of affordable housing for all who need it.
 There are now even stronger signs than we saw in 2010 that the housing market is recovering.
 We may be at a new point in the housing cycle where housing demand—both in the homeowner market and in the rental market—will begin once again to outstrip supply, particularly given the lack of production since 2005, falling vacancy rates, and a stronger economy that is attracting new workers to the region.

 But the changes we discern in demographics and consumer behavior require a new housing paradigm because the challenge we face is more than just the sheer amount of housing production.
 Fundamental structural changes in the age composition of the region’s population; in the income, wealth, and debt distribution of the region’s households; and in generational differences in consumer behavior will almost certainly alter the types of housing we will need over the next decade, as well as the places within the region where that housing will need to be located.